gvwilson/sensibleadventures/nardica/nardica.md

 Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for.

+That evening,
+the subject was climate change---again.
+Iffy groaned and turned the replay speed to max as the familiar story unfolded.
+Coal then oil then coal again...
+Forests cut down or worn to nothing by drought...
+Fish disappearing as pollution took its toll and currents shifted course, to be replaced by the jellyfish that the *Guinevere* now harvested...
+She skipped over the section showing how the warmer waters thawed the ancient methane ices on the sea floor, releasing even more greenhouse gases into the atmosphere.

 Suddenly restless once again,
 she took a deep breath and tapped one of the video squares on the control panel.
 "Hey," she said,